KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 - blue line: TPR for number of ranked contacts
 - red line: 75% threshold (TPR of used contacts should be above approx. 75% for contact-guided REX MD, see  https://doi.org/10.1371/journal.pone.0242072)
 - orange lines: suggested/guessed optimum number of contacts and the corresponding TPR
-- orange region: suggested region of interest between L/2 and L contacts
+- orange region: suggested region of interest between L/2 and L contacts (L = biomolecular sequence length)

 .. code:: ipython3